This chapter presents a visual overview of the UI of Neo4j Bloom.

 The Perspective is the business view, or the context, of the graph to which Bloom connects.
 The Perspective drawer is used to select or define this business view or context, before graph exploration can begin.
 The business context set in the Perspective controls everything available in the Bloom application, e.g. what nodes and relationships that should be accessible, how they get categorized and styled, and what details about them can be seen or changed.
-See Perspectives for more details on creating and sharing Perspectives among users.
+Perspectives are discussed in detail in Chapter 5, Perspectives.

 The Settings drawer contains various options for the application.
 The following can be controlled from this drawer:

 The legend panel shows a list of all categories and relationship types available in the current Perspective, along with the style used to render their nodes and relationships respectively.
 When the list contains many elements, you can use a filter to limit the legend to show only elements present in the scene, or find those not present in the scene, or search for an element of interest.
 Click on a category or relationship type in the legend to select all nodes or relationships of that type.
 A count shows the number of items of a type that are currently visible somewhere in the scene.
 Styles applied to nodes and relationships can also be changed from this legend panel.
 You have the flexibility to define the style for an entire category or relationship type, or use data-driven rules to apply styles to specific nodes or relationships.

 Rule availability and application varies by the type of a graph element and its available properties.

 For example, as shown above, a rule defined on a